harisami/CarND-PID-Control-Project/README.md

 I was able to drive the car safely upto a speed of 57 MPH.

-Video: speed set at 30 MPH
+Video: speed set at 30 MPH (click on the box to go to video link)
-![alt text][image1]
+![alt text][video1]

-Video: speed set at 55 MPH
+Video: speed set at 55 MPH (click on the box to go to video link)
 ![alt text][video2]